Mindful/site-3/content/blog/posts/vocabulary-optimization/index.md

 - kitchen+meal = cook
 - chicken+male = hen

+Like many of the other outputs, these three are made up of words that show up in similar contexts to the idea word but are not a good fit to express the intended idea, which is a symptom of using a scoring method based on word vectors (distributional semantics).
 Full results can be seen [here](https://github.com/Mindful/wordgen/blob/main/results/generations_simple.txt).

 ## Final Thoughts
 A robust implementation of MCTS for generating compound words, including good scoring function(s), could probably be its own paper.
-I think to get something working well, you would need:
+I think to get something working well, you would at least need:
 - A good compound scoring function
-- An MCTS implementation that could also explore the number of ideas from *I* expressed as compounds
+- An MCTS implementation that could also explore the number of ideas expressed as compounds
 - A lot of compute

 You might also want:
 - Intermediate scoring to be smarter about generating child nodes in MCTS (I.E. smarter than completely random)
 - More tools than just ConceptNet for finding words with semantic relations to the idea being expressed

-I am probably not going to take this project all the way to a paper, but I do think it's an interesting idea that has the potential to be useful for artificial language construction.
+I am not going to take this project all the way to a paper, but I do think it's an interesting project that has the potential to be useful for artificial language construction.
 It would be great if someone wanted to pick up the torch and flesh this out though - and if you happen to be that person, don't hesitate to reach out.

 <hr/>